saulpierotti/markdown_notebook/DRD.md

 * Variability in a dataset can be estimated with the coefficient of variation CV
 	* In the log-normal model $CV = \sqrt{\exp{\sigma^2}-1}$ for the natural logarithm when I am using the standard deviation of the logged intensities
 	* If I am using logarithms in base 2 I need to correct as $CV = \sqrt{\exp{(\sigma*\ln{2})^2}-1}$
+* Replicate feature variability is the variability among identical features in different physical positions in the array
+* Cy3 to Cy5 variability is best evaluated by self-self hybridization or by swapping dyes
+	* Self hybridization means to labele with both dyes the same sample and hybridise it in the same array
 * Hybridization variability is the confounded measurement of the variability among hybridization reactions and among arrays
 	* I cannot distinguish these 2 variabilities, so they are confounded
 	* I can use an identical reference sample in all the arrays to estimate it
 	* The distribution of the reference sample is centered in each array
+	* I usually filter only features for which data is complete
+* Sample (biological) variability tends to be the biggest source of variability, and it is also what we are usually interested in!
 * The MIAME standard is used for uniformating microarray experiments and allowing comparisons

 # Non competitive arrays